Skip links

 Table of Contents

-Hosting a can be an expensive thing if not done properly.
+Hosting a website can be an expensive thing if not done properly.
 It can go from just a few dollars to thousands of dollars a month.

-Finding hosting can be a difficult task.
+Finding WordPress hosting can be a difficult task.
 If you own a small blog or website that you do not update often then free hosting can be very useful.

 There are different types of hosting companies and plans for every kind of website.
 Hosting companies offer plans for shared hosting, VPS, and dedicated servers.
 Based on your website traffic and size these plans will fit you.